Why and How Photographing The Grand Canyon in Black and White

 Everything Has Been Said and Yet Everything Remains to be Done

-Often, we hear that everything has been done in the field of photography on the Grand Canyon.
+Often, I hear that everything has been done in the field of photography on the Grand Canyon.
 It is a terrible mistake to think so.
 The landscapes are so vast and so varied that it is always possible to find a new angle or technique that creates a different perspective.

 Channeling the Grand Canyon’s Essence into Black and White

 First, a photographer must choose a season to photograph.
-For us, autumn and winter are the best times of the year.
+For me, autumn and winter are the best times of the year.
 On one hand, the days are shorter.
 On the other hand, the weather is more favorable with the presence of clouds.
 Finally, the low lights on the horizon perfectly highlight the details of the mineral walls and winding curves of the Grand Canyon.

 As always, simplicity is difficult to accomplish.